 St Malo Brittany, France Travel Guide

-Approximately 55 km (34 miles) east of Saint-Malo, just across the regional border into Normandy.
+Approximately 55 km (34 miles) east of St.-Malo, just across the regional border into Normandy.
 This iconic tidal island, crowned by a medieval abbey, is an UNESCO World Heritage site and a recognized landmark.

 Discover the historical and cultural traditions of Brittany beyond Saint-Malo's city walls.